“I know well what I am fleeing from but not what I am in search of.”

 Michel de Montaigne

-The month I spent in Bali was both peaceful and intense .
-In view of the situation I find myself in, at a point in my life when having a good plan seemed the most important thing, I had to learn to be patient and let go.
+The month I spent in Bali was both peaceful and intense.
+In view of the situation that I found myself in, at a point in my life when having a good plan seemed the most important thing, I had to learn to be patient and let go.

 The plan at first was to spend a week or two in Bali making time while waiting for the Australian visa to be ready, which supposedly shouldn’t have taken long.
 But things got delayed and I ended up spending the whole month.
 Waiting, hoping.